imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS student guide - Microservices architecture.md

         -   This is currently the focus of peak load and scale concerns.

-        -   The CIO believes they should implement an asynchronous ordering process with email notifications, a pattern many busy ecommerce sites follow whereby the credit card is validated, but the actual order is not confirmed until processed from a queue.
+        -   The CIO believes they should implement an asynchronous ordering process with email notifications, a pattern many busy e-commerce sites follow whereby the credit card is validated, but the actual order is not confirmed until processed from a queue.

     -   **Payment**: Credit card payments are handled via a third-party payment processing service.

 -   **Storage**: The event catalog, customer accounts, users and orders are currently stored in a relational SQL Server database.

-    -   The CIO feels that a solution that reduces the overhead of state management and keeps the data closer to the compute functionality for faster retrieval will help them with future scale.
+    -   The CIO feels that a high-available and globally distributed solution will help them with future scale.

 ### Customer needs